 The incremental borrowing rate is the amount that the lessee would have had to pay to borrow over a similar term an asset of similar value in a similar economic environment.
 This rate will therefore be specific to the lease being considered - it is made on a lease by lease basis.
-As discussed above, experience shows that it is unusual that the rate implicit in the lease is known so this is another area where judgement will need to be applied to all lease arrangements.
+As discussed above, HM Treasury are proposing that they will set a central rate to be used when the rate implicit in each lease cannot be obtained.
+There will not be separate interest rates for different types of asset.